thepirat000/Audit.NET/src/Audit.WebApi/README.md

 dotnet new webapiaudit -E
 ```

-Also you can include a Swagger endpoint by adding the `-S` parameter
+Also you can include a service interceptor (using Audit.DynamicProxy) for your service dependencies calls, by adding the `-S` parameter

 ```sh
 dotnet new webapiaudit -S